Luis Garcia Player Props: Nationals vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 8.7 K/9, which ranks 17th in the league.
+- The Orioles pitching staff ranks 19th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Orioles' 5.29 team ERA ranks 25th among all MLB pitching staffs.
+- The Orioles' 4.97 team ERA ranks 23rd across all league pitching staffs.

-- Orioles pitchers combine to give up 22 total home runs at a rate of 1.4 per game (to rank 20th in baseball).
+- The Orioles rank 20th in baseball in home runs given up (22 total, 1.3 per game).

-- Kremer gets the start for the Orioles, his fourth of the season.
-He is 0-0 with a 9.49 ERA and eight strikeouts in 12 1/3 innings pitched.
+- Bradish (0-0) gets the start for the Orioles, his second of the season.

-- In his most recent outing on Wednesday against the Oakland Athletics, the righty tossed 4 1/3 innings, allowing four earned runs while surrendering five hits.

-- In three games this season, the 27-year-old has an ERA of 9.49, with 5.8 strikeouts per nine innings.
-Opponents are batting .314 against him.

 © 2023 Data Skrive.
 All rights reserved.